ReviversMC/the-mod-index/README.md

 - Author
 - Description
 - Download link
-- SHA 512 File hash (only when a download link is found for the hash)
+- Short SHA 512 File hash (15 chars, only when a download link is found for the hash)
 - Modrinth and/or CurseForge ids
 - Source control link, if available
 - Contact links, if available
 - Much, much more!

-We use an identifier for all mods indexed, in the format "modLoader:modName:fileHash", and files are stored in the format "/modLoader/modName", where all identifiers are lowercase.
+We use an identifier for all mods indexed, in the format "modLoader:modName:shortFileHash", and files are stored in the format "/modLoader/modName", where all identifiers are lowercase.
 Only mods with at least 1 file hash will be indexed, and file hashes will only be stored if there is at least one download link available

-TODO: Notice about obtaining CurseForge files
+> Notice about obtaining CurseForge files
+>
+> CurseForge TOS prohibits us from storing the download links to any files hosted on CurseForge.
+To work around this, we
+> instead store a status of whether the CF file is available or not.
+Consumers can then use their own CF api key to
+> download the file.
+>
+> It makes little sense for us to index a mod we cannot download.
+Thus, mods only available on CF and that have third
+> party downloads turned will not be stored in the index.

 ## Requesting data